Stewardship isn't a trend for farmers – it's a legacy

 Speaking Programs

 Every program is customized for your audience – whether you are working with farmers, agribusinesses, ranchers or the next generation of ag leaders.
-Michele offers thought-provoking content and a lot of interaction to keep your audience engaged.
+Michele is an agricultural speaker with thought-provoking content and a lot of interaction to keep your audience engaged.

 These bring farmers, scientists, and nutrition professionals into the same conversation – because the sustainability story is only credible when the people actually doing the work are the ones telling it.